"Use the site and make it the first place that you and others look at before a garden visit."

 This website provides articles and reviews on the accessibility of gardens for children, disadvantaged families, disabled, less-able bodied and able-bodied people.
 It has a Directory of Gardens in England and Wales with reviews written by disabled people for disabled people.

 The Directory is also useful for families with pushchairs, in fact anyone who has an interest in visiting our great public gardens and historic sites.

 This is a voluntary site and is free to download.

-Founded and edited by Bella D'Arcy Reed, Accessible Gardens is now run and edited by Mark Lane from www.marklanedesigns.com.
-Mark is a garden designer, disabled and in a wheelchair, and is an accessibility consultant for gardens and organisations.
-Mark and Acessible Gardens will continue to champion the rights of people with disabilities, disadvantaged familes, all people of all abilities and children to enjoy the wonderful public and sometimes private gardens that England and Wales have to offer.
+Founded and edited by Bella D'Arcy Reed, Accessible Gardens is now run and edited by Mark Lane from www.marklanedesigns.com / www.marklane.tv.
+Mark is a garden designer, disabled and in a wheelchair, and a BBC Presenter for BBC Gardeners' World and the RHS Flower Shows.
+Mark is also an accessibility consultant for gardens and organisations.
+Mark and Acessible Gardens will continue to champion the rights of people with all abilities, disadvantaged familes and children to enjoy the wonderful public and sometimes private gardens that England and Wales have to offer.
 Gardens should be 'Inclusive' to all.